 U-M Master Specification Section 15960 Variable Frequency Drives shall be used as the VFD specification on all projects.
-The A/E shall edit U-M VFD spec.
+Edit U-M VFD spec.
 15960 to make it project specific.
 Turn on hidden text and read all spec. editors notes when editing the specification.